• Home

 Your Guide to NMTCB® Certification and Renewal

-NMTCB Certification and exam
+NMTCB Certification renewal and exam, and CNMT certification

 Today, there are at least 30 states that require nuclear medicine technologists to hold a license to practice.
 Most of those states will accept a certification from the Nuclear Medicine Technology Certification Board (NMTCB ®) as equivalent to having passed the state nuclear medicine exam.
 But even if your state doesn’t require nuclear medicine technologists to be licensed, being NMTCB ® certified has its advantages, not the least of which is gaining an edge over the competition when it comes to job hunting.
 In this guide, we’ll cover everything you need to know about NMTCB ® CNMT certification, including the application process, the exam, the NMTCB ® renewal process, deadlines, and fees.